datapartyjs/MeshTNC/README.md

 ## Serial CLI

 The lorapipe firmware initially starts up in a serial mode which is human readable.
-You can connect to the serial console using a serial terminal application like below.
+You can connect to the serial console using a serial terminal application.
+You may have to configure the baud rate, which defaults to `115200`.
+The following command uses `minicom` to connect to the serial port, please replace `/dev/ttyACM0` with the proper device node for your serial port:

-`minicom -D /dev/ttyACM0`
+`minicom -b 115200 -D /dev/ttyACM0`

+It may be helpful on Linux systems to run the following command to set the default baud when interacting with the serial port:

+`stty -F /dev/ttyACM0 115200`

-Once connected the lorapipe device has a simple CLI.
-The CLI is largely similar to meshcore with a few notable additions.
+Once connected, the MeshTNC device has a simple CLI.
+The CLI is largely similar to MeshCore with a few notable additions.

 ### CLI additions